 Her concept evolves musically and aesthetically as she intertwines her love for analogue instruments with toy keyboards, percussions.
 Her show is based upon a visual interaction with her music whenever it is possible ––a lush audio-visual affair led by her own endearing vocals.

 Her ep 'Feed me rainbows' was released on thesongsays in spring 2010 with amazing reviews all around.

 Her collaboration with Bruno Pronsato (Public Lover), has many critics and fans grasping for more.
 The duo has released two singles - 'Musique d'Hiver pour l'Eté on thesongsays and 'Naked figures' on Telegraph records in 2011, and they finally released their first opus 'A broken Shape of you' in February 2012, which was warmly welcomed by critics (the album received the prestigious Télérama 4 keys in France).
 Their style immediately struck a chord, with their song "I Try" landing in Resident Advisor's top tracks of the year.
-The duo has since played live around the world, from Warehouse 702 in Tokyo to Seattle’s Decibel festival .
+The duo has since played live around the world, from Panorama bar to Warehouse 702 in Tokyo, to Seattle’s Decibel festival .